Kylie Jenner and Travis Scott's New $13.5 Million Mansion Will Have You Begging for an Invite on Kardashians

 "It's contemporary, but very warm at the same time," a source shared with People.
 "The property is also very private.
 They got a good deal.
 The house had been on the market for one and a half years."

-In fact, the property is reportedly more than 9,000-square-foot with seven bedrooms and 10 bathrooms.
+In fact, the Beverly Hills property is reportedly more than 9,000-square-foot with seven bedrooms and 10 bathrooms.
 The master suite alone measures out to 2,300 square feet.

 And for any and all family members who want to visit, there's also a separate guest house on the 1.1 acre lot.
 Things are looking good for you, Kris Jenner.